Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Extended eigenstates

 Using the formulae

 we arrive at

 where we used Eq.~\eqref{eq580} twice.

-The eigenfunction at the exceptional point for which the eigenvalue is zero is found in the following forms.
+The eigenfunctions at the exceptional point are found as follows.
 For odd $N$, the eigenfunction at the second-order exceptional point $\tilde{\gamma}=1$ has the wave number $k=\pi/2$, and hence Eq.~\eqref{eq620} with the normalization~\eqref{eq800} yields